Iperico/Tools/README_DB_EVENT_CONCEPT.md

 ## Core database layers (MySQL target)
 - Stage 0 bootstrap creates: DEVICE_MASTER, ACCOUNT_MASTER, SCHEMA_VERSION.
+- Shared raw layer: EVENTI_RAW (lossless, common to all milestones).
 - Each milestone adds one ACQUISITIONS table and one EVENTI_* table.
 - Event tables are normalized, source-specific, and keyed by timestamp and device/account.
 - A unified timeline can be built by linking EVENTI_* into TIMELINE_MASTER.